 - Beware of signing any form or agreement without having it reviewed by your own attorney.

-According to the USPTO, any legitimate invention promoter is also required by law to be forthcoming with the following info from the last five years of doing business:
+According to the USPTO, any legitimate invention promoter is also required by law to be forthcoming with the following information from the last five years of doing business:

 - Number of inventions evaluated